slowjams/Demystifying-CSharp/Demystifying HttpClientFactory.md

 When using `IHttpClientFactory`, created `HttpClientHandler`/`SocketsHttpHandler` are wrapped in `LifetimeTrackingHttpMessageHandler` which has a default **2 mins** lifetime.
 New freseh created `LifetimeTrackingHttpMessageHandler` will be placed into ` _activeHandlers` and there is a Timer to check if the handler is expired, if it is, those handlers will be placed into
 `_expiredHandlers` and there is another Timer that periodically does a check in **every 10 secs** to see if expired handlers can be disposed.
 The criteria to dispose a handler is to use `WeakReference` to see if the handler is being referenced (client2 in the above example)

+<-----------------add example of combining usage of setting SocketHandler and IHttpClientFactory with handler lifetime setting to Inifinitely

+<--------------add scopeAware example to explain why the httpcontext's scope is different than builder's own scope
 ==========================================================================================================================